Dexpanthenol/niacinamide/vit b1/vit b2/vit b6 (Injection)

 How to Use This Medicine:

-- Your doctor will prescribe your exact dose and tell you how often it should be given.
+- Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in one of your veins or as a shot into one of your muscles.

 - A nurse or other health provider will give you this medicine.